sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/event-triggers/available/form-submitted.md

 ## Event Context

-The Form Submitted events occurs after a [custom form](https://documentation.sailpoint.com/saas/help/forms/index.html) has been submitted by a user.
+The Form Submitted events occur after a user has submitted a [custom form](https://documentation.sailpoint.com/saas/help/forms/index.html).

 Some uses cases for this trigger include the following: